openmesh-DIY/openmesh-firmware/.docs/dev-notes.md

-# OpenMesh – Developer Notes
+# OpenMesh Dev Notes 🧠🔥

-This file contains internal notes, design decisions, hacks, and reminders.
-Not user documentation.
-Not API reference.
+These are internal notes.
-If you are reading this, you are either a maintainer or very curious.
+If you are reading this:
+- Welcome
+- You are now partially responsible

+This file exists so future contributors understand:
+- Why things are the way they are
+- Why some things are NOT the way they “should be”
+- Why the maintainer occasionally sounds insane

 ---

-## 🔧 Design Philosophy
+## 🛠️ Design Philosophy

+OpenMesh is built on 4 core principles:

-- Cheap hardware > perfect performance
+1. Cheap hardware > fancy features
-- Arduino-first, no RTOS dependency
-- Bluetooth Classic > BLE (simpler, debuggable)
-- LoRa CSS only (no FSK/OOK for now)
-- OLED must work without phone
-- Phone app is optional, not required

-This is **not** Meshtastic.
-This is OpenMesh: smaller, simpler, DIY-first.
+2. Simple logic > “smart” magic
+3. Offline-first > cloud brainrot
+4. If it works, don’t touch it

+If a feature:
+- Requires expensive boards ❌
+- Requires internet ❌
+- Requires GPS ❌
+- Requires an account ❌

+It does NOT belong here.

 ---

-## 🧠 Why Things Are Done This Way
+## 🧱 Why This Code Looks Like This

-### Why no GPS
+Yes, the code is:
+- Direct
-- Cost
+- Flat
-- Power
+- Sometimes aggressive

+That is intentional.

+This firmware is designed so:
+- A beginner can read it
-- Most DIY users don’t need it
+- A hacker can modify it
-- Node identity is enough

-### Why Bluetooth Classic (SPP)
-- Works with generic terminal apps
-- Easier debugging
-- Android friendly
-- No BLE pain

-### Why fixed AES key (for now)
-- Simplicity
-- Key management is hard
-- Will be replaced later with pairing / key exchange
+- A broke student can afford it

+If you want abstraction layers, dependency injection, and 500 files:
+➡️ Wrong repo.

 ---

-## 📡 LoRa Decisions

-- Modulation: **LoRa CSS only**
-- No FHSS (CSS already robust)
-- Narrow bandwidth preferred
-- Slow + long range > fast + unstable

-Default target:
+## 🧪 About Stability

+This project is **experimental**.

+That means:
+- Things might break
+- Messages might drop
-- SF12
+- Nodes might reboot
-- 62.5 kHz BW
-- Max legal TX power
+- Your friend might say “bro it doesn’t work”

+Congratulations.
+That’s called *radio*.

 ---

-## 🔁 Mesh Logic Notes
+## 🕸️ Mesh Logic Notes

-- TTL-based forwarding
+- OpenMesh uses **TTL-based flooding**
-- No routing tables yet
+- No routing tables
-- Anti-loop via recent msg ID cache
-- Broadcast floods are acceptable at small scale

-Known limitations:
-- Can stall under heavy traffic
-- No congestion control (yet)
+- No path discovery
-- No ack / retry system
+- No global state

+Why?

+Because:
+- Routing tables rot
+- Dynamic topology is pain
+- Flooding works and radios are slow anyway

+Future versions *may* improve this, but only if it stays simple.

 ---

-## ⚠️ Known Dumb Stuff (TODO FIX)

-- Message length fixed to 16 bytes (AES block)
-- No message fragmentation
-- OLED UI blocks during TX sometimes
+## 🔐 Security Reality Check

+AES-256 is used.

+This means:
+- Casual eavesdroppers ❌
+- Curious neighbors ❌
+- Script kiddies ❌

+This does NOT protect you from:
+- Nation states
-- Hardcoded pins
+- Physical access
-- No board profiles

-Yes, we know.
-No, it’s not a bug, it’s a roadmap.
+- Someone who steals your firmware + key
+- Yourself posting the key on GitHub

+If you need military-grade OPSEC:
+➡️ Stop using Arduino.

 ---

-## 🛠 Planned v0.2+ Ideas
+## 📡 Bluetooth Notes

+Bluetooth Classic (SPP) is used because:
-- Fragmented messages
+- It’s simple
-- Board profiles (pins.h)
-- Per-node AES keys
+- It works everywhere
+- Terminal apps exist
-- Optional BLE mode
+- No BLE pain

-- Better OLED layout
-- Config save/load via BT
-- Android app v1
+Yes, BLE is modern.
+No, we don’t care (yet).

 ---

-## 🧪 Debug Notes

-- If messages “hang”: check TX power + BW
-- If OLED freezes: LoRa TX blocking
-- If nothing works: check wiring (always)
+## 🧩 Easter Eggs 🥚

+If you found comments like:
+- “don’t mess this up”
+- “I’m too lazy”
+- “AIN’T MY FAULT”

+Congratulations.
+You found developer morale boosters.

+Do not remove them.
+They are load-bearing comments.

 ---

-## 💀 Rules for Contributors

-- Do NOT add complexity without reason
-- Do NOT break cheap hardware support
-- Do NOT assume everyone has fancy boards
-- If you change protocol, document it
+## 🚫 Things That Will Get Your PR Rejected

+- Adding GPS “because Meshtastic has it”
+- Adding cloud sync
+- Adding login systems
+- Adding AI (tbh idk why my friend added this)
+- Rewriting everything for ESP-IDF “for cleanliness”
+- Removing humor

+Yes, removing humor is a valid rejection reason.

 ---

-## 🧃 Maintainer Notes

-- This project was built fast, not perfect
-- Stability > features
+## ☕ Final Dev Rule

+If you’re about to add a feature:
-- DIY users come first
+- Ask: does this help DIY users?

-If this ever becomes popular:
-- resist bloat
-- resist vendor lock-in
-- resist “enterprise” thinking
+- Ask: does this keep things cheap?
+- Ask: will this confuse beginners?

+If the answer is “no”:
+➡️ Don’t add it.

 ---

-## 🐸 Final Notes

-Yes, some code is ugly.
-Yes, it works anyway.
+If this project blows up:
+- Nice

-If you can make it better without making it heavier:
+If it doesn’t:
-PR welcome.
+- Still nice

+At least it exists.